Dreosti-Lab/Social_Pain/README.md

 **4. Summary** fingerprint comparing the change (increase or decrease) in analysed parameters for each condition compared to baseline

 ## Imaging

+**1. Normalize** each voxel to the background value (mode of all voxels histogram)

+**2. Compare 2 different groups** and generate mean and diff stacks. scale diff stack for display

+**3. Overlay** RGB cfos stack on a light DAPI background for better contrast in final figures

+**4. Calculate cfos values** within specific ROI and compare values between groups

+**5. Process individual fish** based on cfos values in ROIs and behavioural metrics